finos/financial-objects/README.md

 ### Business Problem
 There are multiple vendors currently providing consensus based pricing services and each vendor have their own template requirements.
 The different submission and consensus templates have increased the onboarding cost for participants to switch between / subscribe for multiple vendors.

+### Proposed Solution
-To overcome this inconsistency, we are considering to create an industry standard common template for submitting to and getting data back from vendors.
+To overcome this inconsistency, we are aiming to create an industry standard common template for submitting to and getting data back from vendors.
 This would help to streamline the submission process by applying a consistent approved format for this submission.
-We can continue to send and receive the file in the same format and it is the vendor that needs to conform to the industry standard when agreed upon by all the banks.

-This way banks do not have to change their infrastructure whenever new vendors come in or source many different files for all the vendors.
-It would also allow vendors to change formatting and column naming conventions of submission files without requiring work from the industry as the templates would still need to conform to the industry standard data model.
+This removes the dependence on template naming conventions and the cost when these are changed.

-### Proposed Solution
+### Approach
-- Construct a common template data model using Legend Studio (an approved open sourced data modelling tool that allow users to create data model in a graphical user interface).
+- Construct a common template data model using Legend Studio.
-- This common template data model will include all the attributes that each vendor is required to run their valuation process and return the consensus data to the banks.
+- This common template data model will become a candidate for inclusion to the CDM and will include all the attributes that each vendor is required to run their valuation process and return the consensus data to the banks.
 - Banks can connect their daily pricing data to the industry approved model for submission and vendor can leverage the same model to provide the consensus data.
 Thereby, both the banks and vendor will communicate in the same common model language.

 ### Roadmap